-A few reminders as you think about what to do with this life decision:
+A few reminders as you think about what to do with these big life decisions:

-- You probably won’t be able to make everyone happy no mater which course you choose.
+- You probably won’t be able to make everyone happy no matter which course you choose.

 - Don’t be swayed by everyone’s input to the point of confusion.